PhirePhly/micromirrors/doc/network-traffic.md

 2. Streaming Telemetry and Monitoring.
 Each Micro Mirror streams telemetry on system health and the client requests it's handing back to a watchtower system over syslog and collectd.
 (Volume: ~100kbps)

 3. Rsync updates from upstream mirrors.
-As each project releases new files to be hosted by the mirror constellation, each mirror downloads a copy of the new files to update their local respository.
+As each project releases new files to be hosted by the mirror constellation, each mirror downloads a copy of the new files to update their local repository.
 (Volume: 20-100GB/day.
 200Mbps per project)

 4. Client requests over HTTP/HTTPS/RSYNC.
 Public clients requesting file downloads and project health checker systems will request various files over HTTP or Rsync, with the exact volume per mirror and per project per day varying greatly based on the variables mentioned previously.
 (Volume: 3-15TB/day.
 100Mbps-3Gbps)

 The egress traffic from a mirror typically sits in the 500Mbps-2Gbps range the majority of the time.
-It is extremely rare for the level of traffic to exceed 3Gbps based on 5 second averages, and has only been seen during exceptional events such as release days for popular Linux distrobutions or major security patches for popular software for a few hours.
+It is extremely rare for the level of traffic to exceed 3Gbps based on 5 second averages, and has only been seen during exceptional events such as release days for popular Linux distributions or major security patches for popular software for a few hours.

 Typical 24 hour network traffic from a Micro Mirror's perspective